aserper/AudioBookRequest/docs/content/docs/concepts/environment-variables.md

 and second part of each environment variable like between `ABR_APP` and `PORT`.
 {{< /alert >}}

 {{< alert title="PostgreSQL Support" >}} To use PostgreSQL as the database backend, you need to install the PostgreSQL dependencies.
 If using uv, run `uv sync --group postgresql` to install the required packages.
-When using PostgreSQL, make sure the database exists and is accessible before starting the application. {{< /alert >}}
+When using PostgreSQL, make sure the database exists and is accessible before starting the application.
+Database migrations are fully compatible and run automatically. {{< /alert >}}

 ## Configuration Examples